optio50/ChromeBook-Keyboard-xkb/README.md

 # ChromeBook-Keyboard-xkb
-Use the custom GalliumOS ChromeBook Keyboard with any Ubuntu Flavor
+Use the custom GalliumOS ChromeBook Keyboard with any Ubuntu Flavor.
+All the top row keys will work as expected.
+Back, Forward, Screen Lock, Dim, Bright, Mute, Vol Down, Vol Up.

 Rename your existing xkb folder (ex..  xkb.old) and drop the replacment into the /usr/share/X11 folder and reboot.